Jorge-Neves/react-rock-paper-scissors/README.md

-# react-
+# react-rock-paper-scissors
- A small web game of rock paper scissors
+ A small react typescript pwa in which the player can play rock paper scissors against the computer